 Water Supply: Water for this site will be provided by on-site wells.

-Environmental: Phase 1 environmental study has been completed with good results and there has been no requirement for a phase 2 study.
+Environmental: A Phase 1 environmental study has been completed.

-Plano Plot Plan

-3.1.4 Pontiac – Livingston County, illinois
+3.2 Pontiac – Livingston County, Illinois

 General Description of the Project

-Description: A planned 285 MW (at 85 F) natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Pontiac Plant”).
+Description: A planned 285 MW natural gas fired, simple cycle power generation facility using 8 GE LM6000 turbines (“The Pontiac Plant”).

-Location: The Pontiac Plant will be located on approximately 117 acres of farmland.
+Location: The Pontiac Plant site is comprised of approximately 117 acres of farmland.
 The site is approximately 90 miles southwest of the city of Chicago, Illinois and 2.5 miles southeast of the town of Pontiac, Illinois.

 NERC Region: MAIN

-Interconnecting Utility: Commonwealth Edison
+Interconnecting Utility: Commonwealth Edison (“Com-Ed”)

-Zoning: The Pontiac site is currently zoned as agricultural.
-The rezoning process will start by July 1, 2000 and should be concluded by October 2001
+Zoning: The Pontiac Plant site is currently zoned "Agriculture".
+A rezoning effort has been initiated and should be concluded by October 2000.
+Re-zoning and/or special use permits are being pursued in order to achieve maximum equipment flexibility.

-Air Permit: The air permitting process has not commenced for the Pontiac site.
-A non-P.S.D. air permit application is expected to be submitted in July 2000.
+Air Permit: A non-PSD air permit application for an 8 LM6000 configuration for the Pontiac Plant will be submitted in July 2000.
 Once the application is submitted, results should be expected by October 2000.

-Transmission: The Pontiac Plant will presumably interconnect to the Com-Ed substation where four 345 kV lines converge.
-An open bus position is available at the substation and an interconnection Notice of Intent has been filed with Commonwealth Edison.
+Interconnection: The Pontiac Plant will interconnect to the Com-Ed Pontiac transmission substation where four 345 kV lines terminate.
+An open bus position is available at the substation and an interconnection Notice of Intent was filed on June 12, 2000 for 380 MW with Commonwealth Edison.

 Fuel: The Pontiac Plant will be fueled by natural gas supplied by either the Nicor pipeline (3 miles away from the site) or the NGPL pipeline (10 miles away from the site).
 Pipeline pressure averages 500 psig and will be boosted to 650 psig through electric-driven gas compression.

+Targeted Commercial

-Targeted Commercial Ops: As early as June 1, 2001.
+Operations: As early as June 1, 2001.

+Estimated Operating

-Estimated Ops Hours: The Pontiac Plant is expected to be permitted for approximately 1,500 hours of annual operation at full load.
+Hours: The Pontiac Plant is expected to be permitted for approximately 1,200 hours of annual operation at full load.

 Expansion Potential: The Pontiac Plant has been designed to facilitate a future plant expansion or conversion to combined cycle.

-Water Supply: The water supply for the Pontiac Plant site will be groundwater.
+Water Supply: Water for this site will be provided by on-site wells.

-Environmental: Phase 1 environmental study will be started once Enron attains site control, expected to be roughly August 2000.
+Environmental: A Phase 1 environmental study is in process.

-3.2 Florida Sites
+4. Florida

-3.2.1 Broward-Thornborough – Broward County, Florida
+4.1 Broward-Thornborough – Broward County, Florida